My daily fight with my Thyroid….and BRAIN FOG!

 I like to make lists of ideas of how to manage my symptoms when I am clear-headed so that I can easily reference those ideas for help when I need them, because brain fog can sneak up on you.
 Here are 6 of those ways I help to reduce the fog:

 The Zen Thyroid List to Managing Brain Fog

 One of the strongest tools I have is acceptance.
 I spend a lot of time working to accept that this is part of my life now.
 I try not to think about how it used to be or how it could be.
 It is now and this is what is happening.
-It sabotages to my healing process to be upset for too long about it or anything else.
+It sabotages my healing process to be upset for too long about it or anything else.
 If I need to be upset, I get upset, let it out and I try really hard to move on to healing thoughts.
 This is not always easy but I am making it a habit so it just simply becomes natural…eventually.

 As always, I tell other people so they understand. (disclaimer: as always, I try my best to do this) I find that my relationships are smoother and more supportive when others know what I am going through.
-Even the most wonderful loved ones are not mind readers.
+Even the most wonderful loved ones do not mind readers.
 Communication minimizes misunderstandings, as well.

 3).
 Set Reminders